WouterKlein/plant-humanities/docs/cinnamon/README.md

 ### Cinnamon and imperial imagination

-Meanwhile, other countries were desperately trying to have access to cinnamon.
-This was especially true for Spain and its empire.
-Spain tried – ultimately with no success – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World even went back as far as the early days of exploration: we already came across Columbus’s efforts to find cinnamon on his journeys.
+Meanwhile, other countries were desperately trying to have access to cinnamon, which was especially true of Spain and its empire.
+Spain sought, but ultimately without success, to procure cinnamon trees, or at least to replicate Dutch practices for cultivating such exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World went back as far as the early days of exploration: we already came across Columbus’s efforts to find cinnamon on his voyages.
 The famous expedition of Gonzalo Pizarro and Francisco de Orellana along the Amazon river (1541-1542) was also intended to find the legendary ‘Land of Cinnamon’ (_País de la Canela_), which was associated with the land of gold, El Dorado.
-Their journey still inspired the French botanist Joseph de Jussieu to find the cinnamon lands of South America in the 1740s.[^ref20]
+Their journey later inspired the French botanist Joseph de Jussieu to find the cinnamon lands of South America in the 1740s.[^ref20]
 <param title="Gonzalo Pizarro" eid="Q435292">
 <param title="Francisco de Orellana" eid="Q207901">
 <param title="Amazon" eid="Q3783">